truchas/truchas/src/2d-truchas/src/simulations/flow/test/free_surface/README.md

 evolves under downward gravity.
 It is the two-dimensional analogue of mainline `free-surf-flow-4` and exercises geometric fluid/VOID tracking, free-surface pressure treatment, and inactive-VOID flow cells.

+`pressure_poiseuille_void/input.json` is a viscous pressure-driven flow problem in the 2×1 channel.
+Water initially fills the first axial unit and VOID occupies the remainder; the channel walls are no-slip and body acceleration points in the negative axial direction.
+The inlet pressure goes high, low, and back to its initial value.
+Its reference regression checks the coupled fluid/VOID response; it is not a strict Poiseuille benchmark because the moving fluid/VOID interface changes the fluid domain.